 Wix website builder is a very easy to use drag and drop website builder which can put together lovely looking sites very quickly with it's a vast range of templates from which to choose.

 But just because you CAN build it yourself does not mean that you SHOULD.
 You'll probably create a disaster.
 Much better to pay an experienced Weebly or Wix designer to develop your site for you.
 If your time is precious, then this is the obvious way forward.

 Weebly is better suited for those who want close control over CSS and layout, while Wix is more suited for those that want better looks out of the box and are happy to go with an existing template.
 For those of you that are interested, Wix uses large portions of Wordpress code to power its websites.

-A good experienced Weebly or Wix designer should charge you around £500 to produce a beautiful looking site.
+An excellent Weebly or Wix designer should charge you around £500 to produce a beautiful looking site.
 You'll need to pay the £7.76 monthly hosting fee separately.